waywardgeek/infnoise/README.md

 Infinite Noise Multipliers output entropy at a predictable rate, which is measured continually.
-If the entropy per bit deviates from the theoretical value of log(K)/log(2) by more than 5% during the previous 20,000 bits, then the driver exits with an error code.
+If the entropy per bit deviates from the theoretical value of log(K)/log(2) by more than 5% during the previous 80,000 bits, then the driver stops generating output.
 Some deviation is expected, since K is dependent on two resistor values, which can be off by 1% each.
-Also, a significant amplitude noise in the system can cause more entropy to be output than predicted.
+Also, a significant amplitude noise in the system, as well as "misfires", can cause more entropy to be output than predicted.
 The estimated entropy per bit are continually estimated and compared to expected values.

 Entropy per bit is measured as the log2 of one over the probability of seeing a specific output sequence from the INM.
 The probability of any given output bit is estimated by keeping a history of results, given the previous 7 bits.
 Simulations with K=1.82 show that using 16 bits rather than 7 gives only a 0.16% improvement in prediction accuracy, so only 7 are used.

-Also, sequences of 1's or 0's longer than the max predicted are detected and cause the driver to exit with a failure code.
-For the board level implementation above, With 1% resistors we should see a gain of no higher than 1.86.
-The maximum Vref possible is Vsupply(1.01/(1.01 + 1/1.01)) = Vsupply\*0.505.
-So the maximum value after multipling a value below Vref is 0.94\*Vsupply, or equivalently 0.06\*Vsupply.
-If synchronous noise is injected that subtracts more than 0.028\*Vsupply, then this noise could hold the signal at 0V forever.
-This is over 90mV, so we should be OK.
-Assuming no more than 50mV of negative synchronous signal is injected, we get the sequence 0.045\*Vsupply, 0.069\*Vsupply, 0.113\*Vsupply, .195\*Vsupply, 0.347\*Vsupply, and finally 0.631\*Vsupply.
-This is a total of 5 sequential 0's.
-Therefore, any sequence of 6 zeros or ones causes the driver to abort with an error condision.

 ### Free As in Freedom